 GUIDELINES WILL BE REVIEWED AND UPDATED AHEAD OF THE EVENT AND ARE SUBJECT TO CHANGE EVENT BY EVENT BASED ON LOCAL GUIDELINES AND/OR RESTRICTIONS.

 WWA Social Distancing Guidelines

-The WWA is implementing social distancing guidelines effective immediately at all WWA sanctioned events in an effort to minimize the spread of COVID-19 in our communities.
+The WWA will strictly adhere to all CDC guidelines pertaining to travel and sporting events.
+The WWA is implementing social distancing guidelines effective immediately at all WWA produced events in an effort to minimize the spread of COVID-19 in our communities.
 Events are only possible if we all maintain the federal, CDC, state and local guidelines.
 We appreciate everyone doing their part so our events are able to operate and do not get shut down.

-The WWA will adhere to and operate in compliance with all public health authorities and local and state government guidelines regarding social distancing pertinent to the location of the event being held.
+The WWA will adhere to and operate in compliance with all public health authorities and local and state government guidelines regarding social distancing and COVID-19 guidelines pertinent to the location of the event being held.
 In adhering to compliant efforts onsite, event crowd numbers will not exceed the guidelines currently set forth.
 The WWA will provide masks to all event participants and advise that any event bystanders are wearing masks when electing to be in the vicinity of the event grounds and will be strictly advised to not congregate in large groups.

 High risk individuals, including older adults and people with pre-existing medical conditions that appear to be more vulnerable to becoming severely ill with the virus are recommended to avoid events involving groups at this time and/or to take all recommended precautions to protect themselves.

 - All WWA event staff will be required wear face masks throughout the duration of the event.

 - All participants will have their temperature taken at rider check-in each day that they ride.